Types of plant cells and their organisation into tissues

 light (e.g. the brighter the sunlight) the greater the rate of

 transpiration because the rate of photosynthesis increases.
-The
+This

-stomata must be open to let carbon dioxide in and water vapour
+stomata more to let more carbon dioxide in and water vapour

 and oxygen out.